 Awards and Honors

-For her body of work for the stage, she received the Otto Award for Political Theatre in 2016; in 2014 she was honored with the Windham Campbell Prize for Drama, the United States Artists Jane Addams Fellowship, and the Simon Great Plains Playwright Award (Honored Playwright); and in 2012 she received the Lee Reynolds Award from the League of Professional Theatre Women.
-She is the 2017 resident playwright of Chicago's Eclipse Theatre, which is producing three of her plays.
+Honors for her body of work for the stage include the Windham Campbell Prize for Drama, the Horton Foote Prize, the Flora Roberts Award, the United States Artists Jane Addams Fellowship, the Otto Award for Political Theatre, and the Simon Great Plains Playwright Award.
+She was the 2017 resident playwright of Chicago's Eclipse Theatre, which produced three of her plays.

-Other awards include a Masterwork Production Award, Virginia Center for the Creative Arts Wachtmeister Award, Puffin Foundation Award, Mark Taper Forum's Fadiman Award, AT&T On Stage Award, Daryl Roth Creative Spirit Award, Kennedy Center Fund for New American Plays, Callaway Playwriting Award, Delaware Theatre Company Connections Contest winner, and New Professional Theatre Playwriting Award.
+Other honors include the Lee Reynolds Award, Masterwork Production Award, Virginia Center for the Creative Arts Wachtmeister Award, Puffin Foundation Award, Mark Taper Forum's Fadiman Award, AT&T On Stage Award, Daryl Roth Creative Spirit Award, Kennedy Center Fund for New American Plays, Callaway Playwriting Award, Delaware Theatre Company Connections Contest winner, and New Professional Theatre Playwriting Award.

-She serves on the council of the Dramatists Guild, is a member of the Authors Guild, and is a New Dramatists alum.
+She serves on the council of the Dramatists Guild, is a member of the Authors Guild, and is a New Dramatists alumnus.

-For television, she wrote for Tom Fontana’s The Jury and, as a season staff writer, was awarded Edgar and Writers Guild Outstanding Series awards for David Simon's The Wire.
+For television, she was awarded Edgar and Writers Guild Outstanding Series awards as a season staff writer for David Simon's The Wire.